Work Equipment Blamed As Jockey Wins Compensation After Head Injury

-After a lengthy battle, a jockey who fell from his horse at the first hurdle during a steeplechase at Cheltenham Racecourse has received £58,000 in compensation.
+After a lengthy battle, a jockey who fell from his horse at the first hurdle during a steeplechase at Cheltenham Racecourse has received £58,000 in horse riding compensation.

 The jump jockey said that the perimeter fence was too close to the hurdle and that the fence had not been correctly cushioned.

-The accident happened in November 2006 when the jockey was riding around the perimeter of the steeplechase course when he hit a post and suffered serious head injuries and a fractured pelvis.
+The accident happened in November 2006 when the jockey was riding around the perimeter of the steeplechase course when he hit a post and suffered a serious head injury and a fractured pelvis.